Published by Carl Hedinger. Last Updated on January 26, 2024.

 But beyond the pioneering legacy (which we’ll explain more about), you’ll find some of this state’s tastiest sausages and more food to accompany that mighty fine beer.

-Join us as we pay respects to the person and place behind today’s amazing beer scene in North Carolina, with info about what you can drink, eat, and learn about through a tour!
+Here’s all the info you need about what you can drink, eat, and learn about through a tour!

 Weeping Radish Farm Brewery & Butchery